frederic-perez/AmE-dictionary/data/dictionary.md

 __be left out in the cold__ _idiom_ :two: To be ignored, forgotten and neglected.
 __be left to (one’s) own devices__ _idiom_ To be left unsupervised or uncontrolled; to be allowed to do as one pleases. _My job is really great: I know what I need to work on and am just left to my own devices._
 __be like herding cats__ _idiom_ To be very unwieldy or unmanageable; to be nearly impossible to organize.
 Usually said of a group of people.
+__be like oil and water__ _idiom_ To be incompatible or unable to interact or coexist easily, as due to fundamental differences in personality, opinions, beliefs, etc. _The more I pay attention to the news, the more it seems that politics and common sense are as compatible as oil and water._
 __be no picnic__ _Looking after four children is no picnic._
 __be not just another pretty face__ _idiom_ To have distinguishing achievements, intelligence, skills, or abilities beyond what was or may have been assumed.
 __be on (one’s) conscience__ _idiom_ To be a persistent cause or source of guilt, such as an act of wrongdoing.